 When you select a custom abutment, you’re choosing a tailor-made solution designed for a specific patient’s anatomy and clinical needs.
 The goal is to create a seamless foundation for single or multi-unit prosthetic reconstructions.
 Your decision should be guided by the unique requirements of the case, considering factors like the implant’s location in the mouth, the desired aesthetic outcome, and the functional demands on the final restoration.
 A quality lab will offer a portfolio of dental implants and abutment options, giving you the flexibility to find the perfect match for every patient scenario you encounter.

-Zirconia vs. Titanium: Which to Choose?
+Zirconia vs. Titanium: Which Should You Choose?

 The two most common materials for custom abutments are titanium and zirconia, each offering distinct advantages.
 Titanium is known for its incredible strength and biocompatibility, making it a reliable choice for any area of the mouth, especially in the posterior where forces are greatest.
 For cases where aesthetics are the top priority, zirconia with a titanium base is an excellent option.
 The tooth-colored zirconia helps create a more natural-looking emergence profile, which is ideal for anterior teeth.
 Modern labs use advanced CAD/CAM fabrication to craft these abutments with incredible precision, ensuring a perfect fit for the final crown or bridge.